 CamelCamelCamel tracks the price of every product sold on Amazon and can send you alerts when they reach the price that’s right for you.
 Once a product reaches the desired price you’ve set or lower, you’ll get an email about it.
-CamelCamelCamel only works for products on Amazon, however, so you’ll need to use a different one below if you want to track price movement on Walmart, Best Buy, Target, and other retailers.
+CamelCamelCamel only works for products on Amazon, however, so you’ll need to use a different one below if you want to track price movement at Walmart, Best Buy, Target, and other retailers.

 To track prices and get alerts via email, you’ll need to create a free account.
-Also, I suggest installing the site’s browser extension, called The Camelizer, which lets you see pricing trends on a product-by-product basis and allows you to set your desired price without navigating away from Amazon.
+Also, we suggest installing the site’s browser extension, called The Camelizer, which lets you see pricing trends on a product-by-product basis and allows you to set your desired price without navigating away from Amazon.
 It’s fantastic and easy to use.

 As soon as one of the products falls below the amount set on your price alert, you’ll instantly get an email.
 And if you already have a wishlist saved on Amazon, you can import it into CamelCamelCamel.

-Look outside of Amazon
+Look for deals outside of Amazon